tallner/JAVA21-christian-tallner-html-slutprojekt/documents/_README.md

 --> 3 projects I've made, including this
 --> 1 from work, 1 from another course
---> All projectpages same layout, a couple of pictures with some text and linkes to the relevants --> On the mobile resolution the pictures are scrolled horizontally
+--> All projectpages same layout, a couple of pictures with some text and linkes to the relevants --> On the mobile resolution the pictures are scrolled horizontally and nav is sticky